Thanksgiving in Charlottesville 2018

 Once again we have arrived at the time of year that reminds everyone to slow down from all the rush of the holidays and enjoy a meal with family and friends and think of ways to be thankful.
 This year, Thanksgiving Day falls on Thursday, Nov.
 22.

-Although history has shown us many different versions of when the first official date of Thanksgiving is in North America – Native Americans had been giving thanks during the harvest season for centuries – Virginians celebrate the first English one held at the Berkeley Plantation in 1619, according to accounts from a first-hand report of Captain John Woodlief’s journey from Bristol, England, to the New World.
+Although history has shown us many different versions of when the first official date of Thanksgiving is in North America – Native Americans had been giving thanks during the harvest season for centuries – Virginians celebrate the first English one held at the Berkeley Plantation in 1619 – next year will be the 400th anniversary! – according to accounts from a first-hand report of Captain John Woodlief’s journey from Bristol, England, to the New World.

 Prior to setting out on their journey, the settlers received a proclamation from the Berkeley Company, who financed the trip, with a list of ten instructions.
 The first directive was to give thanks immediately upon arrival and to continue the practice “yearly and perpetually.”

 The ceremony was a simple one — not much more than a prayer of thanksgiving; and nothing like the Pilgrims’ three-day New England feast.
 The tradition continued each year until a 1622 Powhatan attack decimated the fledgling settlement.

 In the autumn of 1621, in celebration of their first successful corn harvest, the Pilgrims of Plymouth Colony hunted wildfowl and held a feast that was attended by local members of the Wampanoag Tribe, which contributed five deer.
 History books and countless American schoolchildren know this communal meal as the famous “First Thanksgiving.”

 The United States government officially established the first November Thanksgiving holiday in 1863 in the middle of the Civil War.